nuprl/Stopify/README.md

 ## Stopify [![Build Status](https://travis-ci.org/plasma-umass/Stopify.svg?branch=master)](https://travis-ci.org/plasma-umass/Stopify)

+Web-based programming environments lack many basic features that programmers expect to find in desktop-based IDEs.
+For example, given a non-terminating program, many environments simply crash the browser.
+Some environments implement "infinite loop detectors", but these sacrifice the ability to execute long-running, interactive programs.
+The few exceptions that handle this correctly, such as Pyret and WeScheme, have required tremendous effort to build and are tightly coupled to specific programming languages.

+We present Stopify, a new approach to building web-based programming environments, that supports any language that compiles to JavaScript and generates source maps.
+Stopify transforms the JavaScript produced by an ordinary compiler and implements a runtime scheduler that adds support for pausing, resuming, stepping, and break-pointing at the source language level.

 ## Dependencies
 1. Install the latest version of node.
 2. To install the dependecies, run `npm install` in the root of the project.